Project: San Pellegrino Pass

 Tratos & TERNA cooperation

-TERNA, a large Italian operator in electricity transmission grids, invited Tratos to install a high load carrying, low sag conductor in the San Pellegrino Pass in the Alps, on the 132 KV Moena-Cencenighe overhead line.
-The installation process proved to be comparable with those of a traditional conductor of a similar size.
+TERNA, a large Italian operator in electricity transmission grids, invited Tratos to install a high load carrying, low sag conductor in the San Pellegrino Pass in the Alps, on the 132 kV Moena-Cencenighe overhead line.
+The installation process of the 132 kV cable proved to be comparable with those of a traditional conductor of a similar size.

 Very low ambient temperatures are detrimental to overhead lines because cable reduces in length increasing mechanical tension applied to the pylons (in really severe cases pylons can be damaged or even collapse).
 Expansion and contraction in the aluminium tension applied to this relatively fragile material (instead of high strength carbon), can lead to excessive permanent elongation or even wire breakage and, at low temperatures, ice can grow on the conductor, causing a considerable weight gain, dramatically raising tension within the conductor.

-Innovative new materials were used, in particular an alloy with high conductivity, a maximum tensile strength comparable to pure aluminium and, more importantly, a maximum strength that remains unchanged at high temperatures.
-With this new alloy it is possible to build a replacement conductor with high thermal limits, working at temperatures not attainable with traditional counterparts.
+For this 132 kV cable were used innovative new materials, in particular an alloy with high conductivity, a maximum tensile strength comparable to pure aluminium and, more importantly, a maximum strength that remains unchanged at high temperatures.
+With this new alloy, it is possible to build a replacement conductor with high thermal limits, working at temperatures not attainable with traditional counterparts.

 The conductor operated successfully without problems for several years before it was carefully removed, examined and re-evaluated by TERNA.
 The results of this work showed no deterioration in the Tratos OHC-HV.